Shreyans207/SiliconValleyProject/README.md

 # Hey there!!
 It is my project for the Silicon Valley Competition.
-Hope you will like it.
+Hope you will like it 😃